Regulations for Committees Reporting Directly to Council or one of its Main Committees

 8.6.
 The committee shall expect to receive full co-operation from all staff and students of the University in relation to all aspects of the committee's activity.

 8.7.
-The committee shall provide independent assurance to assist Council in fulfilling Council's responsibilities for ensuring the adequacy and effectiveness of risk management; financial control; governance; economy, efficiency and effectiveness (value for money); and data quality assurance across the University's activities.
+The committee shall provide independent assurance to assist Council in fulfilling Council's responsibilities for ensuring the adequacy and effectiveness of the University’s arrangements for risk management; control; governance; economy, efficiency and effectiveness (value for money); and the management and quality assurance of data submitted to the Higher Education Statistics Agency (‘HESA’), the Student Loans Company, and to the Higher Education Funding Council for England (‘HEFCE’) and the other funding bodies.
 In particular, the committee shall:

 (1) request to Council that any matter, which in the view of the committee merits special and immediate consideration, be brought to Congregation's attention at any time during the academic year;